-The work on appopintment of "Fellows" and the development of the fellowship role continued and in January 2020, the Search Committee agreed to propose additional 6 year terms of office for existing Fellows and new appointments and 6 year terms of office for other recently retired governors.
-Further development has been paused during the Covid-19 pandemic and will be restarted during the 2020/21 year.
+In January 2020, the Search Committee agreed to propose additional 6 year terms of office for existing Fellows and new appointments and 6 year terms of office for other recently retired governors.
+Further development was paused during the Covid-19 pandemic and has restarted for the 2021/22 year.
 Current Fellows are: